ECDAR-AAU-SW-P5/Ecdar-Test/README.md

 ```
 ## Generate Interactive Plots Comparing Engines and Versions
 Line and density plots can be generated from `main()` in [Plotting.kt](src/main/kotlin/Plotting.kt).

 Plots can be generated comparing all engines or all versions of a specific engine.

 Plots can optionally have log scale axes, as the ones seen below.

 ### Line Plots
 ![Line Plot](https://i.imgur.com/dsKycFL.png "Line Plot")
 ### Density Plots
 ![Density Plot](https://i.imgur.com/PAl3BdX.png "Density Plot")

 ### Full configuration file
+If an `executablePath` or `parameterExpression` is omitted, the engine is expected to be hosted externally.
+An example of this is the `External` engine in the full configuration in the bottom.

+* Engines can optionally be marked `verbose` to print failed queries while the tests are run from [Run Tests for Engine](#run-tests-for-engine)
+* `testTimeout`, `testCount`, `testSorting`, `queryComplexity`, and `testsSavePath` are all optional attributes.
+* `testTimeout` sets the time limit in seconds for the duration of a test (default=30).
+* `testCount` limits the number of tests to execute (default=all).
+* `testSorting` determines how to sort the tests if `testCount` is set.
+There are four different sortings:
+* `Random` (default) - Takes `testCount` generated tests randomly
+* `FILO` - Takes the last `testCount` generated tests
+* `FIFO` - Takes the first `testCount` generated tests
+* `Split` - Takes an equal split of each test-sort by RoundRobin, summing up to no more than `testCount` tests
+* `testsSavePath` determines if and where in the filesystem to save the text-file with the queries being generated.
+If not set, the queries will not be saved on disk.
+* `gRPCSettings` is the settings that are sent to the engine through gRPC.
+The settings can be found in the [protobuf](https://github.com/Ecdar/Ecdar-ProtoBuf).
+* `queryComplexity` determines the complexity of the queries in the tests (the number of operators).

+Both the upper and lower bound can be set.

+If only one element is in the array the upper bound will be set to that.

+If more than two elements are defined then only the first two will be used where the first value is the lower bound and second value is the upper bound.

+If the array is empty, no bound is set.

 ```json
 [
     {